r7kamura/google-docs-to-github/README.md

 ## Inputs

+### `github_branch`

+GitHub branch name where files will be pushed.

+- required: false
+- default: data

 ### `google_drive_folder_id`

-- ID of the Google Drive folder to be exported.
+ID of the Google Drive folder to be exported.
+Folder ID is contained in the trailing part of the folder's URL.
-  - You can get it from its URL by accessing the folder.

 - required